zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
-* 1.8.5 : Various small tweaks and bugfixes
+* 1.8.8 : Various small tweaks